 A comprehensive service from start to finish

 Your property is likely to be your biggest financial asset.
 When it comes time to sell, legal advice and assistance is vital at an early stage to make the process as stress free as possible.
-Our full-time Property Manager, Robert Bell, has over 20 years' experience of the Shetland property market and under his guidance we provide a comprehensive service to assist you with selling your property – from the initial marketing to final settlement of the sale.
+Our full-time Property Director, Robert Bell, has over 20 years' experience of the Shetland property market and under his guidance we provide a comprehensive service to assist you with selling your property – from the initial marketing to final settlement of the sale.

 As solicitor estate agents, we also offer a full conveyancing service and one of our lawyers will undertake the legal work involved.